HINGHAM HIGH CREW

 Weekly Google Forms

 In efforts to help coaches plan practices for the week, a Weekly Google Form will be sent out on Fridays to all athletes in the BAND app.
-Athletes should be talking to their parent or guardian about the upcoming week before completing the form; help communicate absences or reasons for potentially being late.
+Athletes should be talking to their parent or guardian about the upcoming week before completing the form; this helps athletes communicate absences or reasons for potentially being late.
 Forms must only be submitted once and are due that Sunday at noon.
 If a form is not submitted, that athlete risks not being put in a lineup.

 Inclement Weather